jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

    </image>

-KIWI supports the following values for the `image` attribute, further relevant attributes to `type` are documented inside the referenced
+KIWI supports the following values for the `image` attribute (further attributes of the `type` element are documented inside the referenced sections):
-sections:

 - `iso`: a live ISO image, see :ref:`hybrid_iso`
 - `vmx`: build a virtual machine image, see: :ref:`vmx`